nashpaz123/jenkins-pipeline-with-docker/README.markdown

+## Prerequisites
+a linux (preferably Centos) machine with git, docker and docker-compose installed

 ## Building the project

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.